We know that you might be worried about the impact this could have on your finances and we’re here to help you.

 There are also a number of other organisations available to help, simply visit our payment difficulties page to find out more.

-The Coronavirus outbreak is causing uncertainty for our customers, as a result we are seeing an increase in pressure on our telephone and correspondence services.
+The COVID-19 outbreak results in uncertainty for many of our customers, and as a result we are seeing an increase in pressure on our telephone and correspondence services.
 This is having an impact on those who are in financial difficulty and trying to contact us to get support.

 We’d therefore ask that you use the website and online portals in the first instance for any queries, and we’re updating these regularly with the latest information.
 That way, we can support those in urgent need and financial difficulty quickly and keep the lines clear for those customers.

-Many of our branches remain open, however all branches are operating on reduced hours.
+Our branches remain open, however they are operating on reduced hours to maximise our ability to maintain this position.
 In some cases we may need to temporarily close a branch for the safety of our colleagues and customers.
 Please use our branch finder to keep up to date with opening times and branch status.

 For your own safety, and the safety of our colleagues, we ask that you only come and see us if it is essential and if you’ve been unable to get support from our online or telephone services.
 We are practising social distancing in all our branches and all customers must stand 2 metres apart.
 We are also limiting the amount of people in our branches at one time and only allowing customers in when it is safe, so you might be asked to queue outside if it is busy.

-There has been an increase of fraudsters using Coronavirus as a front in scam calls, texts and emails.
-So far, a total of £2,120,870 has been lost as a direct result of Coronavirus-related scams across the UK.
-Currently, Coronavirus-related frauds make up 3-5% of all fraud reports, and this is expected to rise.
+There has been an increase of fraudsters using COVID-19 as a front in scam calls, texts and emails.
+So far, a total of £2,120,870 has been lost as a direct result of COVID-19-related scams across the UK.
+Currently, COVID-19-related frauds make up 3-5% of all fraud reports, and this is expected to rise.